When is the best time to get your flu shot this year during the COVID-19 pandemic?

 The study noted that about one-third of China's population is nearsighted and wears glasses.
 So it would make sense that about one-third of the patients hospitalized with COVID-19 wore glasses.
 But instead it found that only about 6% of the hospitalized patients wore glasses.

-The reasons aren't entirely clear, but Cardillo says it's likely that the glasses simply act as another physical barrier to coronavirus particles in the air, as well as a barrier for people to not touch their eyes with their fingers.
+The reasons aren't entirely clear, but Cardillo says it's likely that the glasses simply act as another physical barrier to coronavirus particles in the air, as well as an obstacle preventing people from touching their eyes and face with their fingers.

 Now.